-Comprehensive Child Custody Guidance in Queens
+Child Custody Lawyer in Queens

-For parents engaged in a divorce, child support, child custody and visitation disputes can be especially challenging to navigate.
+For parents engaged in a divorce, child support, child custody, and visitation disputes can be especially challenging to navigate.
 Many aspects of a legal separation are fraught with emotions, but child custody and visitation battles can be especially challenging.
-Although parents want what is best for their children, the tension involved in a custody battle can sometimes get in the way of peacefully resolving the dispute—especially when both parties have different ideas of what a child's best interests might be.
+Although parents want what is best for their children, the tension involved in a custody battle can sometimes get in the way of peacefully resolving the dispute, especially when both parties have different ideas of what a child's best interests might be.

 Our Queens child custody and visitation lawyer is empathetic and exceptionally skilled at supporting our clients in the most challenging cases.
 You can trust our Queens child custody lawyer at Markfeld Law to look out for your children's well-being.
+We understand the unique aspects of New York family law and are committed to providing tailored solutions for each case, ensuring your child's needs are prioritized throughout the legal process.

 What is the Difference Between Joint Custody & Sole Custody in New York?

 Alternatively, one parent may receive sole custody of the child.
 A parent who receives sole custody houses the child and also handles matters related to legal custody.
 If a parent gets sole physical custody, they don't necessarily need the noncustodial parent's input when making decisions.
-However, the noncustodial parent may still be granted opportunities to have visitation, and thus continue to invest in the child's life through other means.
+However, the noncustodial parent may still be granted opportunities to have visitation, thus continuing to invest in the child's life through other means.

 Courts generally prefer to award both parents joint custody under the assumption that children typically lead better lives when both parents are involved.
 However, in cases where a parent is shown to be an unfit caregiver (abusing substances, committing child abuse, etc.), the court may award sole custody to one parent to protect the child.
+Parents must understand these distinctions as they navigate their cases, ensuring they pursue the arrangement that best supports the child's overall welfare.

 Factors Influencing Child Custody Decisions in Queens, NY